cp /etc/grub.conf /etc/grub.conf.bak

 Before doing any changes, it is always recommended to backup the GRUB configuration file

 Enter your password twice.
-Please note that you won’t see anything on your screen.
-Just type password and press ENTER, and re-type the same password and press ENTER.
+Please note that you won’t see anything as you type the password on your screen.
+Just type the password anyway and press ENTER, and re-type the same password and press ENTER.

 Password: Retype password: $1$Ch0NF/$0XsWw8.EW31vRjm5zsnPb/